The Best Netflix VPN Of February 2023: How To Watch Netflix With A VPN

 There are other benefits of using a large, established VPN, too.
 They often have expansive server networks with thousands of connection points all over the world, work across multiple devices, and feature the most user friendly apps and websites.

 While providers in this tier may cost a few dollars more per month, they’re still very affordable and their reliable, feature rich VPNs make the extra expenditure more than worth it.

 Very Small VPNs May Not Be On Netflix’s Radar

 On the other end of the spectrum, particularly small or newly formed VPNs may still work with Netflix simply because they haven’t been recognized yet.
 These providers are able to get through the ban for the exact opposite reason as their larger counterparts — their user numbers are so small that Netflix never detects an issue.

 However, we don’t recommend this approach for a number of reasons.
-The quality of these services often pales in comparison to the best VPNs for Netflix, they rarely house servers in locations around the world, and there’s no telling just how long the network will be able to fly under the radar.
+The quality of these services often pales in comparison to the best Netflix VPNs, they rarely house servers in locations around the world, and there’s no telling just how long the network will be able to fly under the radar.

 Make Your Own VPN

-However, making your own VPN isn’t terribly difficult or expensive, and there are some great DIY resources to help guide you through the process.
-It won’t grant you any additional content, but from a pure privacy standpoint making your own VPN is the most affordable and surefire way to watch Netflix with a VPN.
+However, making your own Netflix VPN isn’t terribly difficult or expensive, and there are some great DIY resources to help guide you through the process.
+It won’t grant you any additional content, but from a pure privacy standpoint making your own Netflix VPN is the most affordable and surefire way to watch Netflix.